 Why is innovation so sparse in contraception?
 “In general, no one wants to go near it.
 The route to market is long and slow, and the stakes are too high”, Alice tells me.
 Potential failures in healthtech are particularly conducive for court cases, media scandals and life-or-death consequences.
 “There’s also this assumption that there are ‘enough’ options”; the reality is the market is overcrowded with 1960s solutions that are so far away from user experience and what the modern woman wants.

-Secondly, sexual health services are funded by the local authorities in the UK.
+Secondly, Alice tells me, sexual health services are funded by the local authorities in the UK.
 That means that they’re part of the same budget for parks and motorways: ultimately sexual health isn’t seen as a priority.

 “80% of contraception is prescribed by GPs, but research from the Family Planning Association shows that only 2% of GPs offer the full range of contraceptives”Family Planning Assocation research